Wumbobfuscation/Wumbobfuscation/GetModuleHandle.md

 VirtualAlloc_t pVirtualAlloc = (VirtualAlloc_t) GetProcAddress(hlpGetModuleHandle(L"KERNEL32.DLL"), "VirtualAlloc");
 ```

-Note that this technique should ideally be combined with the obfuscation of`GetProcAddress()`, diescussed separately in this repository.
+Note that this technique should ideally be combined with the obfuscation of`GetProcAddress()`, discussed separately in this repository.